ervandew/eclim/doc/content/gettingstarted.rst

      System.out.println("Hello World");  // finish up the example code.

-5. After saving the file you should have no more validation errors, so now we can compile the code and run it like so:
+5. After saving the file you should have no more validation errors, so now we can run the code like so:

    ::

-     :Javac
      :Java

    After running the :Java command in vim you should now see your output in a